pulumi/pulumi/docs/design/packages.md

         readonly: true
         # ...

-Note that module properties are `readonly` by default.
+This is enforced at runtime.
 As with most uses of `readonly` in other programming languages, this is a shallow indication; that is, the property value cannot be changed but properties on the object to which the property refers can be mutated freely, unless that object is immutable or a constant value.

 All variables are initialized to `null` by default.
 Problems may arise if the type is not nullable (more on this later).
 All loads guard against this possibility, however loading a `null` value from a non-null location will lead to